COG-UK/docs/metadata.md

 * Whether the run has single or paired reads

 **You cannot change the library_name once it has been submitted**.
+* You can use the `library_name` as your `run_name` (or vice versa) if they have a 1:1 mapping (*i.e.* A single library was sequencing on a single run).
+If you provide sample information row-by-row using the uploader, each biosample that is pooled into the same library should have the same library_name.
+Each library that is on the same run should have the same run_name.

 You *should* also provide information pertinent to performing QC and filtering on your downstream analyses here, such as the version of the ARTIC protocol and primer pools (if used).